semanticarts/ontology-toolkit/README.md

           }}
         ```
       * If `queries` is provided, a list of queries will be built from the `source` and `includes`
         sub-options.
+The queries will be executed in order, and the first query that produces
+        a failing result will cause `verify` to abort.
     * If `type` is `ask`, one or more SPARQL `ASK` queries will be executed, and if any of them return
       a result that does not match the required `expected` option, the bundle will terminate.
 Queries are
       specified similarly to the `select` validation.
+For example:
+      ```yaml
+      actions:
+        - action: 'verify'
+          type: 'ask'
+          source: '{input}'
+          includes:
+            - 'verify_data.ttl'
+          queries:
+            source: '{input}'
+            includes:
+              - '*_ask_query.rq'
+          expected: false
+      ```
     * If `type` is `shacl`, a SHACL shape graph will be constructed from the file specified via the `shapes`
       option (which must have a `source`, and optionally `includes`), with the bundle terminating if
       a non-empty validation report is produced.
 The report is emitted to the log, and saved as Turtle to